peterayeniofficial/techclaritycoach/README.md

 ## Local Development

+Ensure you have pnpm already installed in your computer.
+If not, visit pnpm.io for more information on installation process.

+#### Note
+If you have Node.js already installed in your computer, you can easily install pnpm by inputting the following command into the command prompt `npm install -g pnpm`

 First, run `pnpm i` to install the dependencies.

 Then, run `pnpm dev` to start the development server and visit localhost:3000.